 Seminars.
 Students will participate in the weekly chemical physics seminar series and will be expected to present at least one talk per year.

 Examinations.
 Students will follow the examination policy of their sponsoring department.
-Those chemical physics students pursuing a PhD in chemistry will be taking periodic progress exams based on the current literature, and in their second year, an oral qualifying exam includes a short written proposal of their future PhD research.
+Those chemical physics students pursuing a PhD in chemistry will take periodic progress exams based on the current literature, and in their second year they will take an oral qualifying exam that includes a short written proposal of their future PhD research.
 A second proposal, external to their research, is submitted in the fourth year.
 In addition, there is a final oral PhD thesis defense.
 For details, see the requirements for the PhD in chemistry.
-For those chemical physics students pursuing a PhD in physics, there are three formal examinations: a written examination at an advanced undergraduate level (taken in the 3rd semester), and oral PhD candidacy examination (no later than the 5th semester), and a final oral PhD thesis defense.
+For those chemical physics students pursuing a PhD in physics, there are three formal examinations: a written examination at an advanced undergraduate level (taken in the third semester), an oral PhD candidacy examination (taken no later than the fifth semester), and a final oral PhD thesis defense.
 For details, see the requirements for the PhD in physics.